 The Letterettes are proud to be an all-girl group.
 In a niche industry that is seemingly still dominated by men and a society which continues to pit women against one another, our group is committed to helping foster a safe and inclusive environment for all the ladies who want to show the lettering world what they’re made of.

 We often get asked tips from beginners who are keen to begin lettering, and we encourage everyone to take time to get used to the tool they’re working with, and start slow.
 Don’t rush the basics!
 As with anything, practice and hard work is the key to improvement!

 What are you currently working on and what’s next?

 We just recently finished our first major gig together – a gig for Disney Princesses (a live activation at a Toy Fair) and it was an absolute dream come true.
 We created twelve designs, each based on the different princess personalities.
 Over four days on site, we each painted our lettering onto a mural backdrop, and took turns live lettering customer names on to bespoke prints.
 It was also the first time we whipped out our matching ‘ettes shirts and bandanas, and got to show off some synchronised dance moves; all to the soundtrack of our favourite childhood Disney ballads!

 We are also currently working on a wonderful project that includes food, puns, and STREAT Melbourne.
 Together with Saint Gertrude Letterpress, we will be creating letterpressed gift cards that will be sold to help raise funds for STREAT’s new major youth facility in Collingwood.
-If you’re unfamiliar with STREAT and the work that they do, have a little Google, they are an incredible organisation!
+If you’re unfamiliar with STREAT and the work that they do, they are an incredible organisation!